One of the best learning experiences students can have is producing a news show for the school.

 A separate area is used for the weather presenter, who wears a wireless microphone so they can move around freely.
 They stand in front of a blank wall or color curtain and there is a camera that shoots at the widest possible angle to allow the presenter to walk around in front of the weather map.
 A confidence monitor shows them where they are pointing.

 Video signals are transmitted using NDI® over the network.
 There are many benefits to NDI technology but the biggest one is that you do not need capture device(s) on the computer.
-If you do not have cameras yet, there is a good choice of NDI enabled cameras and if you have cameras, there are HDMI to NDI converters available.
-In this setup we assume that you already have the cameras and we will be using HDMI to NDI converters to connect them to mimoLive®.
+If you do not have cameras yet, there is a good choice of NDI enabled cameras, for example, the PTZOptics Studio Pro, and if you have cameras, there are HDMI to NDI converters available.
+In this setup we assume that you use a couple of PTZOptics Studio Pro cameras connect them via NDI to mimoLive®.

 Audio is using more traditional XLR cabling because the new digital audio signals require a much more complex networking.